 A diagnosis of AD is made when certain symptoms are present, and by making sure other causes of dementia are not present.

 Tests may be done to rule out other possible causes of dementia, including:

-However, the only way to know for certain that someone has AD is to examine a sample of their brain tissue after death.
-The following changes are more common in the brain tissue of people with AD:
+The only way to know for certain that someone has AD is to examine a sample of their brain tissue after death.

 There is no cure for AD.
 The goals of treatment are:

-Before using these medicines, ask the doctor or nurse:
+Before using these medicines, ask the provider:

 How quickly AD gets worse is different for each person.
 If AD develops quickly, it is more likely to worsen quickly.